RaamPrashanth/SER-502-Spring-2018-Team29/README.md

 GRAMMAR IS STILL THE SAME. <br>
 We have made some structural changes to the grammar to make it compatible with ANTLR.
 However, the logic remains the same. <br>
 We have also added some functionalities like supporting function blocks, function call, return statements, write strings to the grammar.

+**Future Scope** <br>
+We are planning to add:
+1. Lists.
+2. Multiple Datatypes.
+We will handle integer, float and other types of numbers using the "variable" itself and use some other keyword like "String" to support strings.
+3. Datastructures.